Dubai's Damac Properties to launch luxury airline, offer free trips for those who register

 “We offer unparalleled journeys capturing the essence of the world's most coveted tropical paradises,” according to the airline’s website.

-Damac Air will stand out as the first airline established by a private UAE developer, and it is even offering a free trip to those who register on its website.
-Interested individuals who register will have a chance to win a trip, according to the website.
+Damac Air will stand out as the first airline established by a private UAE developer, and it is even offering individuals a chance to win a free trip once they register on its website.

 Describing its vision, the airline said, “Damac Air is more than travel.
 It's a lifestyle blending exotic thrills with home comforts.
 We're not just changing how you vacation; we're transforming how you live.
 Welcome to a new era of luxury, where dream getaways await."